lk-geimfari/mimesis/CODE_OF_CONDUCT.md

 It applies to your whole life.

 ## About this Code of Conduct
-This Code of Conduct was brazenly stolen from [Moscow Python Beer Meetup](https://github.com/moscow-python-beer/moscow-code-of-conduct), but shhhh they don't know about it.
+This Code of Conduct was brazenly stolen from [Moscow Python Beer Meetup](https://github.com/moscow-python-beer/moscow-code-of-conduct), but shhh they don't know about it.